AOEC-CLOUD/GYANCRM/README.md

 # GYANCRM
-TO BE DEVELOPED CODE REPOSITORY FOR THE GYAN CRM MENTORSHIP PLATFORM THE MENTORSHIP FRAMEWORK INCLUDES A GYAN CRM MAP COMPONENT THAT CAN BE DEVELOPED AS A SMART PHONE MOBILE APPLICATION
+TO BE DEVELOPED CODE REPOSITORY FOR THE GYAN CRM MENTORSHIP PLATFORM.

+THE MENTORSHIP FRAMEWORK INCLUDES A GYAN CRM MAP COMPONENT THAT CAN BE DEVELOPED AS A SMART PHONE MOBILE APPLICATION